• Home

 Private and Non-Profit Centres

-Organisations like WINGS Therapy & Learning Center help bridge the gap.
+Organisations like WINGS help bridge the gap.
 These private early intervention centres in Singapore may offer flexibility, shorter wait times and specialised care, benefitting parents who are looking for high frequency and intensity of therapy.

 Physical Therapy Treatment For Cerebral Palsy